changyeon2/Pho-Mi/README.md

 # photoMissionForMe

-Before you start, move to termianl and do 'npm install'.
+Before you start, move to terminal and do 'npm install'.

-Also you should to type your own account info in 'photoMissionForMe/config/envirionment.js'
+Also, you should type your own account info in 'photoMissionForMe/config/environment.js'

 Thank you for visiting this repo :)